JLMadsen/twoPhaseCommit/README.md

   // color is based on bootstrap colors such as "success" and "danger" };

-commitHandler.clientCount = (nClients) => {
+commitHandler.onSetup = (nClients, isCoordinator) => {

-  // notify when client connects or disconnects
+  // method for getting general data
-  // nClients is number of conncted clients
+  // nClients is the amount of connected clients
+  // isCoordinator is a bool
 };

 commitHandler.onVote = (votes) => {